Accretion history dependence of the halo depletion radius: Depletion radius dependence on the mass accretion rate

 Taken together, these results indicate that halo mass mainly modulates the amplitude and small scale structure of the outer profiles, while the locations of the characteristic boundaries relative to the virial radius are set by the recent mass accretion rate.

 To quantify the dependence of the halo boundaries on accretion rate, we extract $\rid/\rvir$ and $\rsp/\rvir$ from the stacked profiles and present them as functions of $\Gdyn$ in the left panel of Figure~\ref{fig:r_on_m}.
-Both $\rsp/\rvir$ and $\rid/\rvir$ decline monotonically with increasing $\Gdyn$ and show only a weak dependence on halo mass.
+To estimate the statistical uncertainties of our measurements, we perform bootstrap resampling by randomly drawing with replacement within each bin, maintaining the same sample size as the full sample.
+For each bootstrap realization, we re-estimate the characteristic radii and the median $\Gdyn$ .
+This procedure is repeated 200 times.
+In Figure~\ref{fig:r_on_m} and all subsequent figures, the data points represent the results obtained from the full sample, while the error bars indicate the standard deviation derived from the 200 bootstrap realizations.